Mary Cuningham Chater: Education

 Brought up in a musical household - her uncle wrote songs and her mother played the piano and sang - Chater learned the piano from the age of seven.
 At ten she began to learn the church organ and started composing.
 She became adept at playing by ear.

 She entered Durham University as an unattached student to read music in 1919 where her professor was Joseph Cox Bridge and her examiners included Edward Bairstow.
 She graduated with a B.Mus in December 1923.
 During this time she studied viola and composition with the string instrumentalist, organist, author, teacher, composer, inventor of the violinda and water-colourist John Hullah Brown (1875 – 1973).

-Chater went on to study at the Royal College of Music from 1926-1929, earning an L.R.C.M.
+Chater went on to study at the Royal College of Music from 1926 to 1929, earning an L.R.C.M.
 Her principal study was composition, under Herbert Howells and her second studies were conducting, under William Henry Reed, Malcolm Sargent and Adrian Boult, orchestration under Gordon Jacob and score reading.

 In 1926, Chater was awarded part of the Signor Foli Scholarship, awarded to composition students of at least one year's standing.
 In 1929 some of her Variations were performed by the Patrons' Fund Orchestra under Adrian Boult.

 Work

 Chater worked as a music teacher, singer, conductor, and conducting tutor.

-From 1942-1944 she took charge of Rosemead School, Littlehampton, which, due to its location on the south coast, had become a garrison town with empty houses, buildings and schools serving as lodgings for billeted servicemen.
+From 1942 to 1944 she took charge of Rosemead School, Littlehampton, which, due to its location on the south coast, had become a garrison town with empty houses, buildings and schools serving as lodgings for billeted servicemen.
 She and a small staff looked after around forty day pupils, sharing their school facilities with the army.
 She ran the school's choir and Brownie pack.

 She served as a justice of the peace for the Arundel Bench from 1945 – 1961.